 Mites are near-microscopic arachnids that inhabit almost every environment on the planet—including our homes.
-Some, like dust times, are scavengers, some are symbiotic, and others, like bird mites, rate mites, chiggers and scabies, are parasitic.
+Some, like dust mites, are scavengers, some are symbiotic, and others, like bird mites, rat mites, chiggers and scabies, are parasitic.
 Thankfully, the overwhelming majority of mites are harmless to humans, and for the most part go completely unnoticed.

 However, bird mites, rat mites and chiggers, have all been known to bite humans, causing extreme skin irritation.
 Dust mites, although not a biting mite, can also cause issues for humans, including allergic reactions and asthma complications.
 Cats, dogs and horses can also be affected by mites, specifically demodex mites and scabies mites, both of which cause the common skin condition known as mange.
 If you’re currently facing a mite problem, whether on yourself, your home, yard or pets, the following information will help you get the situation under control.

 Where to Treat for Mites